 Place a deep roasting tin onto the middle shelf of the preheated oven, put the cake pan in the center, and pour boiling water into the roasting tin halfway up the cake pan to create a water bath (bain-marie), which helps in gently cooking the delicate cheesecake.

 Cook for 1 hour, then turn off the oven and leave the cheesecake in the oven with the door closed for a further 45 minutes.
 Open the door and leave for a further 15 minutes, which will help in gently lowering the temperature of the cake thus preventing it from collapsing.

 Take the cheesecake from the oven, place on a cooling rack, and leave to chill.

 Once the cake is cold, serve covered with powdered sugar.

 - The cheesecake can be placed in an airtight container and will keep for 24 hours in the refrigerator.

-- The cheesecake is delicious just as it is drenched in powdered sugar, but a little fresh berries make it so much prettier.
+- The cheesecake is delicious just as it is drenched in powdered sugar, but fresh berries make it so much prettier.
 Raspberries work very well with the lemon in the cake, but blueberries and strawberries will also be delicious.